-At the time of application to a graduate program (submittal of Form A-99), the student should select an advisory Committee Chair approved by the Graduate Program Chair, the dean of the applicable academic college, and the Graduate Coordinator.
+At the time of application to a graduate program (submittal of Form A-99), the student should select an advisory Committee Chair approved by the Graduate Program Chair, the dean of the applicable academic college, and the Assistant Vice President of Graduate Studies, Sponsored Programs & Research.
 At least one semester prior to completion of the degree, a committee shall be formed consisting of a chairperson and at least two additional members, one of whom shall be from outside the faculty of the area of the student's major.